Music Artists Taking a Stand for the Black Community

 Fortunately, the support for the Black Lives Matter movement didn’t stop after Black Out Tuesday, especially within the music industry.
 Many key figures in music have continued to show their support for this cause from participating in peaceful protests to releasing activist content and donating to organizations to help the cause.
 Let’s take a look at some of these figures and their contributions:

 One of the music industry’s most powerful and influential couples have been taking a stand against racism in America through published ads in major newspapers and their large social media followings.

-Jay Z took out full-page ads in large-scale papers such as The New York Times and the Minneapolis Star Tribune that feature speeches from Martin Luther King Jr., information about the movement and how to get involved, and show support.
+Jay Z took out full-page ads in large-scale papers such as The New York Times and the Minneapolis Star Tribune to feature speeches from Martin Luther King Jr., information about the movement, and how to get involved and show support.

 Beyonce released a video via Instagram demanding justice for George Floyd and those whose names are not being spoken.
 She also called upon her followers to sign petitions, donate, and educate themselves on the political election coming up later this year and said, “We cannot normalize this pain”.
 Who knows, maybe we can expect a tribute album in the coming months.